 The Madrassa Teachers' Welfare Fund Board is one among the 16 such statutory welfare boards in Kerala intended to ensure pension and other benefits for workers.
 Other such welfare boards are Toddy Workers' Welfare Fund Board, Kerala Agricultural Workers' Welfare Fund Board, Kerala Handloom Workers' Welfare Fund Board, and Kerala Unorganised Workers' Social Security Board.

 The madrasas in Kerala have an older history compared to those in other States as Islam came to India through Kerala.
 These institutions first emerged alongside mosques established by Arab traders in the 16th and 17th centuries, initially focusing on Quran recitation and basic Islamic studies through informal structures where individual scholars taught students.
-During the colonial period, madrasas began to adopt a more structured organizations and systematic curricula, leading to the establishment of dedicated buildings for religious education
+During the colonial period, madrasas began to adopt a more structured organizations and systematic curricula, leading to the establishment of dedicated buildings for religious education.

 The post-Independence era marked a significant turning point in the evolution of Kerala's madrasa system.
 This period saw the modernisation of teaching methods and the introduction of Malayalam as a medium of instruction, making religious education more accessible to the local population.
 A unique script called 'Arabi Malayalam' has evolved through the Madrassa curriculum in Kerala.
 Arabi Malayalam is nothing but writing Malayalam words and sentences in Arabic letters.
 This makes learning easier for children.

 Madrasas in Kerala generally function for two hours in the morning or evening without disturbing school hours.
 There are also madrasas that function only on holidays.
 The Samastha Madrassa Management Association has recently said that there is a decline in the number of students in madrasas as the dropout rate is high.
 Abdul Samad Pookkottoor, a religious scholar and an office bearer of the Association, said that the majority of students leave madrasas by fifth grade.
-This indicates a shift to modern education among the Muslim population of the state.
+This indicates a preference for modern education among the Muslim population of the state.